Genusbiz/docs/example-article.md

     Ident by four space to create a code block.

-    A code block can space over multiple parahgraphs.
+    A code block can space over multiple paragraphs.

 It is also possible to use three backthicks to start and end code blocks.
 These can also be syntax highlighted using a syntax format tag, such as _xml_ after the three starting backthicks.